 Beyond identifying risk categories, it is possible to quantify some risk factors.
 One fairly well-known risk metric is the funded ratio of the plan.
 The rate is given as plan assets divided by plan liabilities.
 However, the definition of each of these terms may vary.
 The two typical alternatives used for assets are the market and actuarial value of assets.
 There are several alternative measures of liability depending on the funding method employed.
 The Governmental Accounting Standards Board (GASB) specifies that, for financial reporting purposes, the funded ratio is determined by using the market value of assets divided by the entry age normal accrued liability.
 This value is given in the system's financial report.
-Alternatively, we have calculated the ratio of the actuarial value of assets to the entry age normal accrued liability based on the funding methodology used to fund the plan.
-The ratio is 95.66% for the plan as of September 30, 2023.
+Alternatively, we have calculated the ratio of the actuarial value of assets to the entry age normal accrued liability.
+The ratio is 98.44% for the plan as of September 30, 2024.